hanabi/hanabi.github.io/Reference.md

 ### Totally Blind Conventions

 * These conventions apply to the *Totally Blind* variants.
-* Similar to the *Color Blind* conventions, we define arbitrary interpretations for what each clue means.
+* Similar to the conventions for *Color Blind* variants, we define arbitrary interpretations for what each clue means.

 #### 2-Player & 3-Player